Ladies versus Butlers!: Upper-ed class

-As an upper-ed student at the academy, Selnia is extremely proud of her status as scion of the Flameheart family.
+An upper-ed student at the academy.
+She is extremely proud of her status as scion of the Flameheart family.
 She is often the unfortunate target of the various misunderstandings involving Akiharu that are purposely caused by fellow student Tomomi Saikyo.
 While outwardly harsh and condescending towards Hino like assault, she continually expresses concern for him when he finds himself in less-than-desirable situations, though this is usually followed a blunt lecture or unnecessary violence.
 Her hairstyle is the reason why Akiharu refers to her as "Drill" (which upsets her).
 In the anime, her hair spins and make sounds similar to a drill whenever she is upset.
 She is shown to have strong feelings for Akiharu, exemplified in her kissing him and her rivalry with Tomomi for his affection.
 Even though she outwardly denies feeling anything for Akiharu, she does in fact realize and accept how she feels.